The Project5 service - in detail

 This page represents our model as it is now - which is ever changing based on evidence and expert committee steer.

 Stepped Care Model (Phase 1: crisis responding)

-The service is staffed by volunteers from the coaching and mental health practitioner sector, currently over 4,200 are registered.
-Each providing a minimum of 4 sessions per week for free (the number on offer is now at 80,000+ sessions per month).
+The service is staffed by volunteers from the coaching and mental health practitioner sector, currently over 1,000 are screened and trained.
+Each providing a minimum of 3 sessions per week for free (the number on offer is now at 80,000+ sessions per month).